DattaRahegaonkar/Localmate-App/readme.md

 - Using ngrok can expose local Jenkins to GitHub for webhook testing.

-- The pipeline ensures security, quality, and deployment are automated in a single workflow.
+- The pipeline ensures security, quality, deployment, and notifications are automated in a single workflow.

 ![hello](https://github.com/DattaRahegaonkar/Localmate-App/blob/12656c1d7d84b5d57c5306e6a811d397a56971bc/Jenkins%20(%20CI-CD%20)%20Pipeline%20.png)